bsappe/latin102/translation3.md

 Diomedem Thraciae regem et equos quattuor eius,
 >qui carne humana *vescebantur*, cum Abdero famulo *interfecit*;
->>equorum autem nomina Podargus Lampon Xanthus Dinus.
+>>equorum autem nomina Podargus Lampon Xanthus Dinus. ❌ **This is actually a main clause!
+See your answer to question 6 in part B.**

 B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase - ablative, used to explain how the main verb of the statement was accomplished, ablative absolute construction.